mkoslacz/Android-Studio-tests-fixing-script/README.md

 I noticed tests problems when:
 - porting a project between AS versions,
 - adding a submodule git root in AS and then changing a branch to the branch without submodule,
-- switching between branches frequently,
+- switching between branches frequently (especially when having lots of generated code),
 - and sometimes randomly.

 ## Before running the script